ndarosa2/Visualization_Project/README.md

 # Visualization_Project
 Visualization of YouTube's most subscribed channels as of July 2022 using D3.js and d3-annotation.js

-Data for top 50 channels taken from Wikipedia tables and converted to .csv
+Data for top 50 channels taken from Wikipedia article https://en.wikipedia.org/wiki/List_of_most-subscribed_YouTube_channels